mbot-project/mbot_ros2_ws/README.md

 #### mbot_vision
 - ROS package for camera interface, image rectification, and AprilTag detection
+- Please check the README file under /mbot_vision for use details.
 - To launch camera only:
     ```bash
     ros2 launch mbot_vision camera.launch.py